klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 caver.utils.padRight(str, characterAmount [, sign])
 caver.utils.rightPad(str, characterAmount [, sign]) // ALIAS
 ```
-Adds a padding on the right of a string, Useful for adding paddings to HEX strings.
+Adds padding on the right of a string, Useful for adding paddings to HEX strings.

 **Parameters**